skylight-hq/skylight.digital/_blog_posts/kin_lane_interview.md

 To advance the state of APIs, I took on the persona of "The API Evangelist."
 As The API Evangelist, I've been: consulting to firms of all sizes and industries, including *Fortune 1000* companies and federal agencies; publishing content on a range of API-related topics; speaking at various events all over the world; serving as a board member on several API standards development projects (for example, <a href="https://www.openapis.org/membership/members">OpenAPI Initiative</a>); and contributing to various open-source API projects (for example, <a href="https://openreferral.org/version-1-1-of-the-human-services-data-api-specification-technical-post/">Open Referral</a>, <a href="http://apicommons.org/">API Commons</a>, and <a href="http://apisjson.org/">APIs.json</a>).

-Skylight presented me with a compelling opportunity to amplify my role as The API Evangelist, but with an even greater focus on public-sector organizations whose missions impact millions of people &mdash; from veterans to immigrants &mdash; every day.
+Skylight presented me with a compelling opportunity to amplify my role as The API Evangelist, but with an even greater focus on public-sector organizations whose missions impact millions of people — from veterans to immigrants — every day.

 **Chris Cairns: How did you find out about Skylight?**